Why Christmas In Sydney Won’t Ever Be The Same For Expats

-I’ve spent a good few Christmases now in Sydney and I think it’s time we talk about how to deal with your first Christmas in the sun.
-The last Christmas I had in the UK was 6 years ago and I sort of feel like I haven’t had one since.
+I’ve spent a good few years now in Sydney during the Christmas period and I think it’s time we talk about how to deal with your first Christmas in Sydney.

-I ask my Australian partner the same question every year about whether this honestly feels like Christmas for him.
+I ask Steve the same question every year about whether this honestly feels like Christmas for him.
 Obviously the answer is yes, but I can’t get my head around how Christmas is always known to be in a winter setting, not when it’s boiling hot outside.
-He’s always says, “this is how it is in Sydney”.
+He’s always says, this is Christmas in Sydney.

 Here’s what you’ll notice about how it couldn’t be any less Christmassy if you tried in Sydney.